railsbridge-boston/railsbridge-boston/README.md

-# boston-railsbridge
+# railsbridge-boston

-This is the website for the Boston Railsbridge Workshop for women and their friends.
+This is the website for the Railsbridge Boston Workshop for women and their friends.